cozziekuns/Celes/_posts/2018-11-05-find-a-friend.md

 **_Anyone can play solitaire._**

+A friend of mine once posited that they could make a strong mahjong bot simply by running a machine-learning model tuned towards maximising agari-rate.
+Fortunately for us humans, mahjong is not such a simple game.
+What mahjong is not about is winning hands; after all, anyone can play solitaire.
+What mahjong really is about is _winning games_.
+And, like in life, trying to go it alone is a bad idea; the best way to win is often to _find a friend_.

 ![4-1](/assets/img/4-1.png)

 What should we discard here?
 The first thing that anyone should do before deciding what to discard,